uqlibrary/uqlibrary-pages/README.md

 ### Components testing ('unit testing' on codeship)

-* On codeship, tests are run by bin/codeship-testing.sh.
+* On codeship, tests are run by `bin/codeship-testing.sh`.
 You may find reading through this file helpful to follow what happens.
 * Tests are run with [Web Component Tester](https://github.com/Polymer/web-component-tester)
-* Configuration is defined in wct.conf.js (various files such as wct.conf.js.local are renamed at run time), it contains configuration for local testing (Chrome / Firefox) and for remote testing on SauceLabs (IE, Edge, Safari, etc.)
+* Configuration is defined in `wct.conf.js` (various files such as wct.conf.js.local are renamed at run time), it contains configuration for local testing (Chrome / Firefox) and for remote testing on SauceLabs (IE, Edge, Safari, etc.)
-* From bower_components all custom uqlibrary-* tests suites are collected with in test-setup.sh into app/test/index.html
+* From `bower_components` all custom uqlibrary-* tests suites are collected with in `test-setup.sh` into `app/test/index.html`

 Tests are run with gulp:

-* setup the wct.conf.js file by choosing which file you want to use and copying, eg: `cp wct.conf.js.local wct.conf.js`
+* Setup the `wct.conf.js` file by choosing which file you want to use and copying, eg: `cp wct.conf.js.local wct.conf.js`
 * `gulp test` to launch the tests (`gulp test:remote` for testing on SauceLabs)

 When you run this command, you may get the error: